Teyras/MT/text/chapters/110_analysis.md

   last-level cache)
 - 40 processes (one process per logical CPU core, 20 processes share the last-level cache)

-The server runs CentOS 7 with Linux 3.10.0 kernel.
-The OS is configured according to the recommendations by the authors of isolate in its documentation:

-- swap is disabled
-- CPU frequency scaling governor is set to `performance`
-- kernel address space randomization is disabled
-- transparent hugepage support is disabled

 There are two ways of distributing the measured exercises over CPU cores when measuring with `taskset`.
 Both are implemented by the `distribute_workers.sh`